akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 called **labeled data**.
 It is commonly hard to get alot of labeled data, because it often involes alot of manual work to create.

-Before we can use this to train our network however, there is some preprocessing we need to do.
+Before we can use this data to train our network however, there is some preprocessing we need to do.
 In itself the network can only convert numbers to numbers, so we will assign the number '0' to the Hazel Shrub and the number '1' to